alexcoder04/i3gocks/README.md

 look like if I had written it.
 This is also where the name comes from - a combination from `i3blocks` and `go`.

-**Note:** this project was formely known as `kherson`, which however could be considered cultural appropriation, so I decided to rename it.

 ## Installation and configuration

 Refer to the according pages on the [project website](https://alexcoder04.github.io/i3gocks/).